cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 ## Test your signing client

 To do some live testing, you can reuse the `experiment.ts` file you created in the [previous section](./cosmjs-objects.md).
-It is a little bit more involved because you first need to provide a signer.
+This time, it is a little bit more involved because you first need to provide a signer.
 You learned how to do this in the [CosmJs introduction section](TODO).

 ### Key preparation with a mnemonic